kuokuo123/otter-launcher/README.md

 clear_screen_after_execution = false
-loop_mode = false # don't quit after executing a module, useful with scratchpads external_editor = "nvim" # if set, press ctrl+e (or v in vi normal mode) to edit prompt in specified program
+loop_mode = false # don't quit after executing a module, useful with scratchpads external_editor = "nvim" # if set, press ctrl+e (or v in vi normal mode) to edit prompt in specified program delay_startup = 0 # sometimes the otter runs too fast even before the terminal window is ready; this slows it down by milliseconds; useful when chafa image is skewed
 #callback = "" # if set, will run after module execution; for example, calling swaymsg to adjust window size